davidfloyd91/davidfloyd91.github.io/_posts/2019-05-12-rails-nested-strong-params.markdown

 To get an idea of why this is important, imagine that users could change any attribute in the database, like `security_clearance`, `gpa` or `prescriptions`.

 In many cases, defining params is a relatively simple process.
-If your app has user comments, the CommentsController might look something like the following (`index`, `show`, `update` and `destroy` methods aren't shown here):
+If your app has user comments, `CommentsController.rb` might look something like the following (`index`, `show`, `update` and `destroy` methods aren't shown here):

 ``` ruby
 class ChartsController < ApplicationController